Salem High School (Virginia Beach, Virginia): Naval Junior Reserve Officer Training Corps

 The NJROTC unit at Salem was established on July 1, 1996, under the authority of Title 10, United States Code, Chapter 102, Section 2031 to "...instill in students in United States secondary educational institutions the values of citizenship, service to the United States, and personal responsibility and a sense of accomplishment."
 The unit motto is "Do right and fear not".

 The unit is a competitive force in Area 5, winning the Distinguished Unit Award for thirteen consecutive years.
 The unit has also received Unit Achievement once but once again achieving Distinguished Unit once more one year later and currently maintains their Distinguished Unit status to this day.
 The unit also received Distinguished Unit with Honors status for the first time in the 2017–18 school year.
 The units Drill, Athletics, and Academic team have been to Nationals three times in Pensacola, Florida, most recently placing seventeenth in the nation in the 2015–2016 school year.
-The school currently ranks twenty-sixth in the nation based upon the 2017–2018 school year.
-The unit is led by Senior Naval Science Instructor Chief Warrant Officer Four Ronald McMiller, USN (ret.) and Naval Science Instructor Sergeant Major Timothius Robinson, USMC (ret.)